SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionCopy.md

 This action copies the value of the source parameter to the destination parameter(s).

 > [!NOTE]
+>
-> The existing value of the destination parameter will be overwritten.
+> - The existing value of the destination parameter will be overwritten.
-> Also note that when executing a copy action on a read parameter, a parameter change event will only be raised if the value actually changes.
-So copying value 'A' to a read parameter that already contains value 'A' will not cause a parameter change event to be raised.
-As opposed to QAction SetParameter calls which will always cause a parameter event change to be raised.
+> - When a copy action is executed on a read parameter, a parameter change event will only be raised if the value actually changes.
+So for example copying value "A" to a read parameter that already has value "A" will not cause a parameter change event to be raised.
+This is different from QAction SetParameter calls, which will always cause a parameter event change to be raised.

 ## Attributes